dimajix/flowman-tutorial/lessons/07-lifecycle/README.md

-# Lesson 7 - Execution Phases and Lifecycles
+# Lesson 7 — Execution Phases and Lifecycles

+Flowman implements a lifecycle model for managing physical data containers like files and tables.
+This lifecycle model simplifies typical engineering tasks, like creating the required output tables, populating them with data or removing individual data partitions.

+## 1. What to Expect

 ### Objectives

+* You will learn about the basic idea of the lifecycle model
-* You will learn how to use Flowman Shell to support development
+* You will learn how to execute specific execution phases in your project
-* You will know the most important command of Flowman Shell
-* You will understand job contexts and why they are required

-### Processing Steps
+### Description

+Since this chapter only describes an additional development tool for Flowman, we will simply reuse the project of the last chapter.
+The project includes one job with multiple targets and relations.

-## Execution Phases
+## 2. Execution Phases
 Flowman sees data as artifacts with a common lifecycle, from creation until deletion.
 The lifecycle itself consists of multiple different phases, each of them representing one stage of the whole lifecycle.

-### Lifecycle Phases
+### 2.1 Lifecycle Phases
 The full lifecycle consists out of specific execution phases, as follows:

 1. **VALIDATE**.